MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

 - If you deployed Azure Stack with Azure AD as the identity provider for Azure Stack, you can use the service principal secret key to create an Azure Resource Manager service connection for Azure deployments.

-- If you used Active Directory Federation Services (AD FS) as the identity provider for Azure Stack, you must create the service connection using a certificate instead of a secret key for authentication.
+- If you used Active Directory Federation Services (AD FS) as the identity provider for Azure Stack, you must create the service connection using a certificate rather than a secret key for authentication.

 ### Set endpoint creation permissions